noisyoscillator/quant-math-finance/README.md

-# quant-math-finance
+# Quantitative/Mathematical Finance
-A collection of my ramblings into the field of Quantitatve and Mathematical Finance
+A collection of resources and my ramblings into the field of Quantitatve and Mathematical Finance.